Vientiane, Laos: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C, E and F. Be sure to get the necessary type.
-The majority of adapters that you can buy are simply plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A, B, C, E and F. Be sure to get the correct kind.
+Most adapters available are just plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most areas.

 If you see a temple, such as Chinese Temple, wear:

-If you visit the Kaysone Phomvihane Museum, wear museum-appropriate clothing and take:
+If you go to the Kaysone Phomvihane Museum, wear museum-appropriate clothing and take:

 February